Researchers discovered that nearly half of patients discontinued their use of anti-anxiety meds after starting with medical cannabis.

 The new cannabis in place of benzodiazepines study, “Reduction of Benzodiazepine Use in Patients Prescribed Medical Cannabis,” is available to access in full for free through the journal Cannabis and Cannabinoid Research.

 The findings of the new cannabis for anxiety study are consistent with several other research papers.
 Research suggests that cannabis’s cannabinoids may mitigate anxiety through their interaction with the body’s endocannabinoid system.

 A 2017 study found that prescribing medical cannabis was associated with sharp drop in reliance on benzodiazepine among anxiety and pain patients.
 Data collected in 2016 found that in Canada, the number of veterans prescribed benzodiazepines decreased with the rise of the nation’s medical marijuana industry.

 A growing body of research reveals a shift among patients, who now seem to prefer using cannabis over prescription medications.
 Numerous studies have also found cannabis effectively reduces the intake of other potentially dangerous prescription drugs, including opioids.

 More Cannabis Research

-There is much more to learn about cannabis and its potential therapeutic uses.
+There are a lot of myths about CBD and cannabis, but we’re learning more every day about cannabis and its potential therapeutic uses.
 Read about what cannabis researchers have already discovered by visiting our education page, and keep up on the latest findings as they’re published on our news page or through our Facebook and Twitter accounts.